sandravizz/Natural-disasters/README.md

 The data is provided by [NCEI](https://www.ncei.noaa.gov/access/billions/events/US/1980-2023?disasters[]=all-disasters).

 The image below shows a hurricane, one of the most dangerous natural disasters.
-Scientist observed birds flying directly into the eye of the hurricane, where it is surprisingly clam.
+On the other hand do some birds flying directly into the eye of the hurricane, where it is surprisingly clam.

 ![One of nature's biggest force: hurricanes](images/hurricane.png)